 Many factors beyond the greater flexibility and freedom that comes with being a digital nomad are fueling the rise of relocation travel.
 With more and more people unshackled from the requirement to attend work in person, there has been a corresponding increase in the number of people who are choosing to make the “workcation” a regular feature of their lives.

 And it’s not hard to see why workcations are becoming the “new vacations”.
 Relocation travel allows people to take their work with them wherever they go and combine it with all the fun and adventure of exploring a new place.
 What’s not to love?

+There are now villas and Airbnbs catering directly to relocation travelers, with top-end technology built for remote work.
 Here are some of the key factors influencing the rise of this new travel trend.

 COVID-19 & The Shift to Remote Work

 One of the most significant influencing factors on this current travel trend is undoubtedly the global shift to remote working that was precipitated by the pandemic.
 In the space of just a few months, entire workforces all over the world were forced to leave their traditional office set-ups and adapt to working from home.
 According to a study by Owl Labs, 16% of all companies globally were fully remote as of 2021.